389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

 They are spread among the backend and replication changelog code while only bdb plugin should use it.
 * Some of the code specific to bdb implementation needs to be moved inside the bdb plugin (typically the part of the database monitoring code that gather the statistics and reset them)
 	* Error code handling and logging.
 Should find a way to get it independent of the database implementation while still be able to provide relevant data in case of unexpected trouble
 	* removal of bdb specific features that are not available on the other databases:
-         * Dblayer_in_import checks the presence of a db region to detect that an import is running.
+	* Dblayer\_in\_import checks the presence of a db region to detect that an import is running.
 An implementation agnostic method should be used instead.
-         * VLV uses record number -
+	* VLV uses record number.
-          The only numer that we have is the one of the last record. the bad thing is that they are propagated up to the VLV ldap request. (it relates to the index and contentCount within the VLV control) not sure we can handle that as efficiently than with BDB (so far the only methods i am able to think about are:
+	  The only numer that we have is the one of the last record.
+	  The bad thing is that they are propagated up to the VLV ldap request. (it relates to the index and contentCount within the VLV control) not sure we can handle that as efficiently than with BDB (so far the only methods i am able to think about are:
 		* skip to next cursor n times
 		* build the complete idl and use the idl index counter
 	* Have a database implementation plugin API instead of direct reference to berkeley db components.
 Note: part of this is already implemented:

-When initializing the dblayer API, the value of nsslapd-backend-implement configuration parameter is used to load *value* plugin then to call *value*_init function that fills a set of callbacks in li-\>priv.

 ### Work to be done

-* rename the BDB types and definitions that are used widely in the backend and replication code.<br />
+* rename the BDB types and definitions that are used widely in the backend and replication code.
 (Although we could keep current names, that would be quite confusing for code readers) This should be done in a separate commit (using temporary #define wrapper to remap the new back to libdb) to simplify the reviewer job (it is plain sed substitution that impacts most backend and replication changelog source files.
 So it is better to keep it separate from the real changes)
 * move the monitoring statistics in bdb plugin and add wrapper at dblayer level